seanorama/masterclass/security-advanced/README.md

 #### Knox Configuration for AD authentication

 - Run these steps on the node where Knox was installed earlier

+- To configure Knox for AD authentication we need to enter AD related properties in topology xml via Ambari

+- The problem is it requires us to enter LDAP bind password, but we do not want it exposed as plain text in the Ambari configs

-- Create keystore alias for the ldap manager user (which you set in 'systemUsername' in the topology) e.g. BadPass#1
+- The solution?
+Create keystore alias for the ldap manager user (which you will later pass in to the topology via the 'systemUsername' property)
-   - Read password for use in following command (this will prompt you for a password and save it in knoxpass environment variable):
+   - Read password for use in following command (this will prompt you for a password and save it in knoxpass environment variable).
+Enter BadPass#1:
    ```
    read -s -p "Password: " knoxpass
    ```